paulrd/geotrie/README.md

 be used from the clojure repl.
 It has a hard-coded tif file name which expects to be located in the resources folder.
 It has a hard-coded number of threads (8).
 See the comment in the sql.clj file to make sure the region table is created.
-Then run (-main <number of layer>).
+Then run (-main `layer-number`).
 Start with 1.
 Then run with 2, etc.
 It is computationally intensive.
 I ran it with 7 layers with the following run times for each: